gesture-hri/gesture-recognition-library/README.md

 Example above comes from `train_recognizer.py` script from `poc` package.
 The script can be used train, evaluate and save GestureRecognizer instance on any dataset.
 Dataset should consist of folders named after each gesture to be recognized containing image files (.jpg, .jpeg, .png formats) that belong to the same gesture label.
+At this point is has to be stated that mediapipe expects RGB images.
+Violation to this assumption might result in poor classification accuracy, so make sure that source of your images follows RGB format.
 Example of usage:
 ```shell
 python train_recognizer.py <dataset_name> path/to/dataset path/to/cache/directory path/to/recognizer/binary/destination
 ```